Sentry In winter (photo IMONTOP)

 Single Track Near Sentry

-After getting your hiking permit, the trail starts south of the Garr Fielding Ranch on a dirt road.
-A couple of signs early in the hike give trail info and remind you to get a hiking permit.
+The trail starts south of the Garr Fielding Ranch on a dirt road.
+A couple of signs early in the hike give trail info.
 A half mile down the road, there is a junction where the trail either continues south (to the end of the island) or turns west toward Sentry Peak.
 You should be able to spot The Sentry as it the pyramid shaped hill standing all by itself on the ridgeline.
 After the trail turns generally west, it steadily climbs up the side of the hill with some zig-zags.
 You should still be on double track trail.
 Near the top, the trail splits left or right; either is correct because the trail loops.
 Follow the trail up to the ridgeline.
 At the ridgeline (on either side of The Sentry) there are picnic tables and horse hitches.
 The trail loop around The Sentry departs from the double track at the picnic table and runs along the western base of the final hill.
 To climb The Sentry, pick your best route (I went up the Southwest Corner) and ascend the 200 yards to the top.
 Step as gentle as possible and try not to disturb or tear up the hillside.

 Your primary hazards on the route are terrain, routing, micro-fauna and mega-fauna.